 The Glycobiology Training, Research and Infrastructure Centre (GlycoTRIC) was established in June 2004 to promote interdisciplinary study of the functions of sugars in biology and their roles in human health and disease thus providing an outstanding environment for research training in the field of glycobiology.

-GlycoTRIC is a multi-disciplinary centre which facilitates glycobiology research at the interface between life sciences, the physical sciences and medicine.
-It includes research groups from the Faculties of Natural Sciences and Medicine at Imperial College London.
+Glycobiology Network is an Imperial Networks of Excellence which facilitates glycobiology research at the interface between life sciences, the physical sciences and medicine.
+It includes research groups from the Faculties of Natural Sciences, Medicine and Engineering at Imperial College London.

 The aims of the Centre are: